alexwlchan/alexwlchan.net/src/_drafts/detect-private-browsing.md

 This used to be possible by [using the `do JavaScript` action](https://stackoverflow.com/a/42546218/1558022) to run code within the webpage.
 You couldn't use `localStorage.setItem` in private mode, so if it was unavailable you'd know you were in private browsing.
-Unfortunately, browser vendors don't want web pages to be able to detect private browsing, and any JavaScript-based detection will usually get patched.
+Unfortunately, browser vendors don't want web pages to be able to detect of they're in private browsing, and they tend to patch JavaScript-based detection.
 I'm not aware of a good way to detect private browsing using JavaScript in Safari&nbsp;14.

-That said, we don't have to run in the web page.
+That said, we're not confined to the web page.
 We're running AppleScript on our Mac, so we have access to everything in the browser.
 Windows, menus, web pages, the lot.